taisukef/Geo3x3/README.md

 $ nekoc simple_geo3x3.neko
 $ neko simple_geo3x3.n
 ```

+## How to contribute
+1. add lang
+2. add lang section in README.md (ex.
+[Neko](#in-Neko))
+3. increment the number of languages at [#Supported-Languages](Supported Languages) section in README.md
+4. add a link to the lang at [#Supported-Languages](Supported Languages) section in README.md
+5. add a line in [langlist.csv](langlist.csv)
+    - name: lang name
+    - ext: src extension
+    - struct: a structure of language (blacket, indent, end ...)
+    - variable: how to describe variables
+    - const: how to describe constants
+    - type: language type (AltJS, compile ...)
+    - sample: link to the src of geo3x3

 ## History
 ver 1.05 2021-03-01 change coding (origin lat:90 lng:0 → lat:-90 lng:0)